 When signals need to travel across multiple floors, underfloor heating cables can create problems for wireless signals.

 And is your router or other wireless access point placed inside a metal cabinet?
-Get it out of there if you can!
+Get it out in the open if you can!

 9. Water